Queensland National Bank, Charters Towers: History

-The Queensland National Bank building was built in 1891 in Charters Towers, a city located approximately 107km southwest of Townsville in North Queensland.
+The Queensland National Bank building was built in 1891 in Charters Towers, a city located approximately 107 km southwest of Townsville in North Queensland.
 It replaced an earlier 1880 timber bank building and was designed by prominent Queensland architect, Francis Drummond Greville (FDG) Stanley, at the peak of the Charters Towers gold rush.
 The grand masonry building expressed the confidence and wealth of Charters Towers at the time.
 When the bank was closed in the early 1940s, it became a workers' club established by the Trades and Labour Council.
 This was not a success and in 1948, the property was acquired by the Charters Towers City Council and used as the City Hall, relocating from the earlier town hall in Gill Street.
 It continues to be a centre for local government administration.

 Charters Towers forms part of the traditional land of the Gudjal people.
 It was established after gold was discovered at the foot of Towers Hill in December 1871 by Jupiter Mosman and Hugh Mosman, leading to the proclamation of the Charters Towers Goldfield on 31 August 1872.
 The settlement began with a number of shops and hotels along a track, which became Mosman Street, with the population reputedly 3000 by August 1872.
 In 1877 the 1 mi2 comprising Charters Towers, centred on Mosman Street, was declared a municipality, the Town of Charters Towers.
 In 1907 Charters Towers was proclaimed a city.

 In the 1880s, Charters Towers continued to prosper and grow, becoming the most productive goldfield in Queensland.
 The completion of the Great Northern railway line from Townsville to Charters Towers in December 1882 boosted the town's prosperity, by lowering the cost of supplies and building materials.
 Procurement of gold from the deep seams of Charters Towers required substantial machinery to crush quartz and sink shafts.
 This required working capital to finance machinery and to pay the wages of workers employed on these time consuming processes.
 The Queensland Gold Fields Act 1874 and Gold Mining Companies Act 1875 allowed for combinations of leases, claims and syndicates in order to work their leases at great depths.
 The legislation also underpinned the establishment of permanent settlement, which would attract capital investment to the field.